PlymouthPsychology/fab-controller/README.rst

 4. To start using the FAB device, type the command: ``fab``

-If all is well this will open a web browser window with the interface to the device.
+.. note: If all is well this will open a web browser window with the interface to the device.

 On Windows